S1NGR000/Dainik-Asam-Scrapper/README.md

 # Dainik-Asam-Scrapper
-Python Script for downloading daily edition of Assamese ePaper DAINIK ASAM from it's official website.
+Python Script for downloading daily edition of Assamese ePaper DAINIK ASAM and ASSAM TRIBUNE from it's official website.

 ## Requirements: